 - You can meet with the lawyer for up to 30 minutes for a fee of $20 plus tax.
 Consultations are generally in the lawyer's office, although it is up to the lawyer.
 During this half hour you will discuss your problem with the lawyer and get an idea of what your options are and costs involved.
 Do not expect the lawyer to do any legal work for you during the initial consultation.
 Legal work includes things like giving a legal opinion or advice, reviewing, interpreting, or drafting documents.

 - Prepare for your meeting with the lawyer.
 Think about what you want to say - what are the most important points?
 Take important documents with you, including any court order(s), contracts, financial information (if relevant), etc., so that you can leave the documents (or copies) with the lawyer if you decide to hire them.
 Briefly summarize your legal problem.
 Keep in mind that 30 minutes goes by very quickly!
 Click here for a Guide to a Successful Interview with a Lawyer.

 - If you decide to hire the lawyer after the initial 30 minute consultation, and the lawyer agrees to represent you, you will need to work out a fee arrangement directly with the lawyer.
 This usually means you will be paying the lawyer's regular fees.
 Be certain you understand the fee arrangement.

 I met with the lawyer you referred me to, but it didn't work out.
 Can I get another referral for the same legal issue?

 No. We only give one lawyer referral for the same legal issue, unless there is a conflict of interest.
 If the referral we gave you did not work out, click here for information about other ways to find a lawyer and legal help.

-Q -Can I get a list of lawyers who are Lawyer Referral Service members?
+Can I get a list of lawyer who are part of the Lawyer Referral Service?